×

 Example:

-A gamified exercise turns writing updates into a friendly competition.
-Learners start with a vague line and add details such as time, current state and next steps until the note is one their teammates would appreciate.
+Create more repeat practice on critical tasks without pulling teams away from the operation for long.
+Employees start with a vague line and add details such as time, current state and next steps until the note is one their teammates would appreciate.

 Let's discuss which custom solution can take your team to the next level.